srwareham/kodi-backend/README.rst

 Client Connection to the Backend
 ################################

-To use your newly setup backend, each kodi client in your network simply needs two files added to its `userdata <http://kodi.wiki/view/Userdata>`_ folder: `advancedsettings.xml <http://kodi.wiki/view/Advancedsettings.xml>`_ and `passwords.xml <http://kodi.wiki/view/MySQL/Setting_up_Kodi>`_
+To use your newly setup backend, each kodi client in your network needs one file added to its `userdata <http://kodi.wiki/view/Userdata>`_ folder: `advancedsettings.xml <http://kodi.wiki/view/Advancedsettings.xml>`_

 advancedsettings.xml
 ^^^^^^^^^^^^^^^^^^^^
 Your advancedsettings.xml will take the following form (with SERVER_IP_ADDRESS replaced with the local IP address of the server you are running Kodi Backend on)

 .. code-block:: xml